LuiseFreese/mermaid/docs/intro.md

 git clone https://github.com/LuiseFreese/mermaid.git
 cd mermaid

-# Install dependencies
+# Install all dependencies (root + frontend)
-npm install
+npm run install:all

+# Configure your Dataverse environments
+copy data\environments.example.json data\environments.json
+# Edit data/environments.json with your Dataverse environment URLs and IDs

-# Set up environment variables
+# Set up local environment variables (optional for local dev)
 copy .env.example .env.local
+# Edit .env.local with your credentials if testing real Dataverse connections

-# Start the backend server
+# Start both backend and frontend servers
-npm start

-# In a separate terminal, start the frontend
-cd src/frontend
-npm install
-npm start
+npm run dev
 ```

-The backend will be available at `http://localhost:8080` and the frontend wizard at `http://localhost:3003/wizard`.
+The backend will be available at `http://localhost:8080` and the frontend wizard at `http://localhost:3003`.

+> **Note**: Authentication is disabled by default in development mode (`AUTH_ENABLED=false`), so you can test the UI without Azure AD credentials.
+Configure `data/environments.json` to enable multi-environment features.

 ## Key Features